cla-cif/movie-DB-2000s/README.md

 >My personal challenge was to put myself in the shoes of the user: What is clear, obvious and self-evident to the developer may not be to the user.

 ### Test
-I brought together people who matched the "persona" and had different IT abilities, presented the prototype to them and asked them to comment and raise questions while using the prototype.
+I brought together people who matched the _persona_ aka our film blogger Nastya, wich have different IT abilities. <br>
+I presented the prototype to them and asked them to comment and raise questions while using the app. <br>
 I listened to their comments, observed their reactions, took notes and showed my appreciation for their feedback.
-I then used their feedback to go to-and-fro the Design Thinking stages.
+>I then used their feedback to go to-and-fro the Design Thinking stages.

 ### The guiding principles
 This app, created with Heroku, offers simple functions but is well structured to facilitate further development, expansion of the dataset and troubleshooting.

-I believe that in development, work is better than rework.
-"Adding" features according to the client's and team's inputs is more efficient and time-wise than "removing" programme features that the developer has spent time on but the client doesn't actually need.
+I believe that in development, work is better than rework. _Adding_ features according to the client's and team's inputs is __more efficient and time-wise__ than _Removing_ programme features that the developer has spent time on but the client doesn't actually need.

 My goal is to meet the clients' needs by taking their suggestions and frequently keeping in touch with them through chat, emails and video calls.
 This way I can make timely and frequent adjustments and fix problems as they arise.
-I believe in offering a tailor-made solution that adds value to the client.
+I believe in offering a __tailor-made solution__ that __adds value__ to the client.

 My promise to the client is that I'll take care of all phases of development while striving for improvement.
-The client is on board with the developer through the plan > design > develop > test > release > review cicrle.
+The client is on board with the developer through the _plan > design > develop > test > release > review_ cicrle.
 I'm highly motivated to develop this project and want to assemble a team of goal-oriented, autonomous and empowered programmers.

+Read more about the guiding principles of [Agile Development](https://www.agilealliance.org/agile101/)

 ## How it works
 ![Main](https://github.com/cla-cif/movie-DB-2000s/blob/main/screenshot/main.png)